mczvc827/OneLang/README.md

 1. Enterprise System Architectures: Building Client Server and Web Based Systems
     - In `CLP`, you will get a wide range of topics and certain recommendations, when you enter in our `Consultation Program`, for example, we had received this **new** technological *tool* called `Strapi`, if you are fond to JS ecosystem:
         - Designing Web APIs with Strapi: Get started with the Strapi headless CMS by building a complete learning management system API
-2. Jаvascript Programming: 3 In 1 Security Design, Expressions And Web Development
+2. JavaScript Programming: 3 In 1 Security Design, Expressions And Web Development
 3. In `CLP`, there are so many *new* and **relevant** technologies (programming languages, frameworks, libraries with well-documented ecosystem, programming tools, and practices), here are the examples of *new* and **robust** `full-stack` of Web Development:
     - Rust Web Development, Manning Publications
     - PHP 8 Basics.
 For Programming and Web Development